-How Connected Systems Can Transform Your Mobile Workforce (and Your Business)
+How Integrated Systems Can Transform Your Mobile Workforce (and Your Business)

 Managing a mobile workforce comes with plenty of inherent challenges.
 Just directing your mobile workers to where they need to be can feel like you’re playing the world’s longest game of RISK®.
 When you add in other must-haves—like tracking of your employees’ certifications and qualifications, billable time, and the details of customer interactions—it’s easy to see why things get overlooked, undone, or done incorrectly.